auturgy/drone_project/common/client_lib/README.md

 ### build environment

-To get rid of this problem, [Docker](https://www.docker.com/) will be adapted.
-However, this will be needed if you are not familiar with docker.
+To get rid of the problem related to build environment, [Docker](https://www.docker.com/) will be adapted.

-Based on my experience, most of problems come from link error in makefiles.
+Based on my experience, most of problems come from link error in a makefile.
 In this client library, you have to add belows in makefile in order to avoid build error.

 	LIBS = -lm -ldl - lpthread -lboost_atomic

-In addition to it, all boost links should be used with "-mt".
+In addition to it, all boost links should be used without "-mt".
 For example, you use -lboost_regex instead of -lboost_regex-mt in default raspbian.

 ## License